sutoiku/puffin/docs/Query Proxy.md

 - A cloud-side **PuffinDB Proxy** operated by PuffinDB
 - A cloud-side **Query Generator** running on the vendor's cloud or the user's VPC (depending on IP protection requirements)

 The `puffindb` DuckDB extension is installed once by the user.
 From there, support for any number of query generators can be added from DuckDB's SQL API, using a public registry managed by PuffinDB.
 Once a query is submitted by the user through DuckDB's SQL API, it is sent to the cloud-side **PuffinDB Proxy**, which forwards it to the **Query Generator**.
-The query is then translated into SQL and sent back to the end-user's DuckDB engine for execution.
+The query is then translated into SQL and sent back to the user's DuckDB engine for execution.